 Journalism & Media

-Our Goal
+Our Strategy

 Why We Support This Work

-Despite abundant and growing sources of news and information, only a small percentage of journalism and media is created with an intention to engender deep understanding about current events; lift up underreported or misunderstood issues; include and amplify diverse perspectives; promote self-reflection, empathy, and mutual respect; and inspire civic engagement and action.
+Despite abundant and growing sources of news and information, only a small percentage of journalism and media is created with an intention to engender deep understanding about current events; lift up underreported or misunderstood issues; include and amplify diverse perspective; promote self-reflection, empathy, and mutual respect; and inspire civic engagement and action.
 Systemic social and economic disparities, a highly polarized political culture, and sophisticated disinformation campaigns compound the issue.
 As a result, large segments of the American public are misinformed, disengaged, and cynical about their role as civic actors and agents for social change.

 In this environment, an expanding network of nonprofit journalism and media organizations is working creatively and entrepreneurially to provide the American public with the information it needs for rigorous critical thinking and informed decision making.
 Supported by philanthropy and enabled by digital technologies, these organizations work to provide the opportunity and tools to share authentic and alternative perspectives for robust civic dialogue and activism.
 These organizations create and disseminate journalism and media content by both professionals and engaged residents that is original, illuminating, and compelling, and they achieve a level of influence and impact disproportionate to their size and resources.